KatzMitch/SongSearch/ReadMe.md

 Use included Makefile.
 The command "make songsearch" compiles the program.

 How to Run:
+The command "./songsearch <database>" will run the program

 Data Structures:
 I have three structs: indexWithFreq which stores the index that a word is in